 The relationship between status and health showed up clearly in the Whitehall studies in the U.K. The first study tracked the health of men in the British civil service over a ten-year period.
 It found a strong, inverse relationship between rank in the hierarchy and death rates from coronary disease.
 Executives atop of the civil service enjoyed much better health than the menial workers at the bottom.

-In the United States, discussion of delivery drones usually follows stories such as this New York Times piece about Amazon testing product delivery drones.
-While Amazon may be aiming for an automated distribution channel, drones offer hope to public and social sector organizations as well.
+In the United States, discussion of delivery drones usually follows stories such as this New York Times piece about Amazon testing drone delivery of packages.
+Drone delivery also offers hope to public and social sector organizations as well.

 Sidewalks are infrastructure and infrastructure is a reflection of our social nature.
 Sidewalks are, or can be, important public spaces.
 They might, or could, be the public space with which we’re most familiar.
 Sidewalks build community and promote the healthy lifestyle and walkable neighborhoods that many people say they want.